tristan-weil/ansible-role-verify_artifact/README.md

 An Ansible Role that helps to verify an artifact for Debian and OpenBSD.

-There are two methods:
+There are three methods:
-    - by retrieving only the PGP signature of the artifact
+    - by retrieving the signature of the artifact
+    - by retrieving the checksum file with the signature
-    - by retrieving a checksum file
+    - by retrieving the checksum file and the signature of the checksum file

 ## Role Variables